project-rig/rig/docs/source/control.rst

     >>> mc.read(block_addr, 13)
     b"Hello, world!"

-Rig also provides a file-like I/O wrapper which may prove easier to integrate into applications and also ensures reads and writes are constrained only to the allocated region.
+Rig also provides a file-like I/O wrapper (:py:class:`~rig.machine_control.MemoryIO`) which may prove easier to integrate into applications and also ensures reads and writes are constrained only to the allocated region.
 For example::